rehive/docs-portal/content/extensions/get-started/recommendations.md

 - Make all webhook handlers operate on the correct company data only (and verify against the `secret`).
 - Never hardcore any company specific logic.

-#### Use the minium permissions required
+#### Use the minimum permissions required

 Do not set service users to have all admin permissions unless for some reason you are actually going to use all those permissions in your service.
-It is best to reduce your required permissions to the minium required to operate the extension and no more or less.
+It is best to reduce your required permissions to the minimum required to operate the extension and no more or less.

-#### Use asynchnous processing for slow requests
+#### Use asynchronous processing for slow requests

-If a request is likely to take a long time to process then prefer asyncnous processing over holding the request open indefinitely.
+If a request is likely to take a long time to process then prefer asynchronous processing over holding the request open indefinitely.
 For instance, if you need to generate an export on a very large data set, then do this as a background task instead of in the HTTP request/response cycle.

 This is particularly true of the following: